MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 **Contents**

-Opens the Help file for the active Microsoft Dynamics GP component, and displays the main “contents” topic.
+Opens the Help file for the active Microsoft Dynamics GP component, and displays the main "contents" topic.
 To browse a more detailed table of contents, click the Contents tab above the Help navigation pane.
 Items in the contents topic and tab are arranged by module.
-If the contents for the active component includes an “Additional Help files” topic, click the links to view separate Help files that describe additional components.
+If the contents for the active component includes an "Additional Help files" topic, click the links to view separate Help files that describe additional components.

 To find information in Help by using the index or full-text search, click the